-Specific conditions to this topic Expected JU contribution per project Global Health EDCTP3 estimates that a JU contribution of EUR 1.34 million to support 10 fellows per project, to be matched by an equal or greater financial and/or in-kind contribution from other contributing partners, would allow the outcomes of this topic to be addressed appropriately.
+Specific conditions to this topic Expected JU contribution per project Global Health EDCTP3 estimates that a JU contribution of EUR 1.36 million to support at least 10 fellows per project, to be matched by an equal or greater financial and/or in-kind contribution from other contributing partners, would allow the outcomes of this topic to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts and number of fellows.
-Indicative budget The total indicative JU budget for the topic is EUR 6.7 million Type of Action Coordination and Support Action (CSA) Admissibility and eligibility conditions All proposals submitted under this topic must include the EDCTP Association as a coordinator at the second stage of the proposals' submission.
+Indicative budget The total indicative JU budget for the topic is EUR 15 69 million Type of Action Coordination and Support Action (CSA) Admissibility and eligibility conditions All proposals submitted under this topic must include the EDCTP Association as a coordinator at the second stage of the proposals' submission.
 This requirement is justified by the financial and administrative expertise of the EDCTP Association on project management and its technical expertise in SSA, which are relevant in the context of this lump sum Model Grant Agreement pilot.
 This is relevant namely regarding distribution of payments and quality of the reporting and deliverables.
-In addition, the EDCTP Association has a unique expertise in terms of African and European collaboration and wide knowledge of the research context in sub-Saharan Africa.
-The eligible costs of the EDCTP Association in the actions funded under this topic may not be reimbursed by the JU and may be used as a
+Most importantly, the EDCTP Association has a unique expertise in terms of African and European collaboration and wide knowledge of the research context in sub-Saharan Africa, which are crucial for the coordination of large collaborative schemes that are expected to work in the successful projects of this topic, as well as presence in Africa, ensuring proximity to the field and the activities implemented by the projects.
+The eligible costs of the EDCTP Association in the actions funded under this topic may not be reimbursed by the JU and may be used as a basis for in-kind contributions to operational activities (IKOP).
+This in-kind contribution of the EDCTP Association will cover the coordination activities of the project.
+On the basis of the outcome of